-Persistent feelings of sadness, hopeless and a bleak, empty outlook on life are all symptoms of depression.
-If you’re depressed, you may feel that your life isn’t getting better and that you have little or no ability to improve your situation.
+According to the National Institute of Mental Health (NIMH), if you’re depressed, you may feel that your life isn’t getting better and that you have little or no ability to improve your situation.

-While these feelings can occur from time to time for everyone, they can often be persistent and severe in people who suffer from depression.
+While these feelings of worthlessness or sadness can occur from time to time for everyone, they can often be persistent and severe in people who suffer from depression.

 It’s common to feel anxious, irritated and easily agitated when you’re depressed.
 You may feel stressed and have a shorter “fuse” than normal, causing you to become irritated when a person does something you don’t like.